About Us

 Amber Brigham, J.D.

 Amber is a homeschool mom of two committed to finding innovative ways to educate her children.
 Amber co-founded Heritage Nature School to partner with parents who are wanting to take lead on their child’s education in ways that work for their unique family.
 Recognizing that all family schedules are different, Heritage Nature School is a way to incorporate quality, out-of-the box learning opportunities for their child’s education.
-Amber is a Charlotte Mason, Maria Montessori, and Marva Collins enthusiast because each of their philosophies seek to teach and respect the child as a person based on individual needs.
+Amber is inspired by Maria Montessori, Marva Collins and Charlotte Mason because each of their philosophies seek to teach a quality wholistic education and respect the child as a person based on individual needs.

 Co-Founder